mitranim/webbs/readme.md

 native websocket closes.
 May happen multiple times.

 Counter-intuitively, this doesn't have symmetry with `.onEachOpen`.
 When reconnecting, `.onEachClose` will be called on each failed attempt.
-It also doesn't get called upon `webbs.close()`.
+Will be triggered by `webbs.close()` if the underlying websocket was open.

 ```js
 webbs.onEachClose = function report (event) {